Samolet see EBITDA up by half despite the coronacrisis

 “Other companies started to bring out good results for last year and investors realised the sector is growing, so our share price took off,” Andrey Pakhomenkov, Samolet’s CFO, told bne IntelliNews in an exclusive interview.

 bne IntelliNews profiled Samolet ahead of its IPO and the business has been booming.
-Pakhomenkov says the company earned its best profits ever in 2020 and the company is due to announce equally strong first-quarter results this week.
+Pakhomenkov says the company earned its best profits ever in 2020 and the company announced equally strong first-quarter results this week.

 “It was a strange but amazing year,” says Pakhomenkov.
 “But we received the best results in our history.
 People stayed home and ended up wanting more space so that increased demand and the sales went up”